Nick Burdi: Boston Red Sox

 On February 28, 2025, Burdi signed a minor league contract with the Boston Red Sox.
 In 13 appearances for the Triple-A Worcester Red Sox, he posted a 3-0 record and 0.54 ERA with 25 strikeouts and three saves across 16 2/3 innings pitched.
 On May 16, the Red Sox selected Burdi's contract, adding him to their active roster.
 He made four scoreless appearances for Boston before being placed on the injured list with a foot contusion on June 3.
 While rehabbing with Worcester, Burdi suffered a hip injury; he was transferred to the 60-day injured list on July 9 as a result.
 He was activated from the injured list on August 2, and was designated for assignment by the team on August 11.
 Burdi cleared waivers and was sent outright to Triple-A Worcester on August 13.
 He elected free agency on October 8.

+New York Mets

+On November 25, 2025, Burdi signed a minor league contract with the New York Mets.
+He made five appearances for the Triple-A Syracuse Mets, recording a 2.08 ERA with three strikeouts across 4 1/3 innings pitched.
+On May 5, 2026, Burdi retired from professional baseball.

 Personal life

 Burdi's older brother, Drew, was an All-State quarterback who played football for Downers Grove South and Western Michigan.
-His younger brother, Zack, is also a professional baseball pitcher.
+His younger brother, Zack, pitched in Major League Baseball from 2020 to 2023.